Prksantosh/CSE-SMNet/README.md

-# CSE-SMNet
+# This is the release version of CSE-SMNet
-CSE-SMNet: Cross-Guided Spatial Encoding and Structured Memory-Guided Temporal Reasoning for Video Anomaly Detection
+CSE-SMNet: Complementary Spatial Encoding with Structured Memory-Guided Temporal Reasoning for Video Anomaly Detection